CharlottaG/Secret-message-mastermind/README.md

 *Game over after last try even if it was correct answer* - the game called the function to check if game was over before it called the function to check for the correct answer, by changing this the issue was solved.

+*Testing that validation works*
+  - not beeing empty
+  - 4 digits, not less nor more
+  - no repetition of digits
+  - no other characters
+  - digits between 1 and 6
+  - and that the input is not the same as any previous entry

 ### PEP8 validation
 The code has been validated using the PEP8 validation installed in the IDE and has passed with no error or warning messages.